moonshot-marketing/clickSalePhpSdk/clicks/README.md

-## How to implement Moonshot's ValueTrack
+## How to implement Moonshot's Click Data - PHP-SDK

 ##### 1. Upload the msvt.php: